 How can dreamers and young entrepreneurs ignore pessimistic family and friends?
 Many dreams get snuffed when friends and family are wildly unsupportive.
 The awkward dinner chats are anything but helpful when your life’s vision means not becoming a dutiful employee.

-Negative voices don’t sound as loud if you other voices you can listen to.
+Negative voices don’t sound as loud if they are not the only ones you listen to.
 Of the people you know, one will be more supportive than the others and it’s your job to figure out who that is and reach out to them to get the support you need.

 It’s important to remember that change is scary for most people.
 When your family hears you talk about making a change they subconsciously experience their own fears.
 And since they care about you they naturally project their fears in your direction.
 It’s partially out of love that they’re not being as supportive as you’d like.
 From Changing Your Life Is Not A Midlife Crisis: